 SO Trend No of.
-LOIP Project Aims % of New Charters Due Submitted No. of Aims Achieved No. of Aims Ended Overall RAG \rightarrow 6 100 4 0 0
+LOIP Project Aims % of New Charters Due Submitted No. of Live Project Aims No. of Aims Achieved No. of Aims Ended Overall RAG 6 100 4 0 0

-SO Live Project Ref.
+S 50 Live Project Ref.
 Project Aim Project Aim Trend New/Revised Project Charter Due Lead Partner, Project Manager Current progress scale Project Progress RAG Summary and Reason for RAG 7 7.1 Increase the % of learners entering a positive and sustained destination to be ahead of the Virtual Comparator for all groups by 2025.
-May 2023 ACC, Mark Jones 6 Project progressing change ideas.
-'Create an agreed template for identification of the lower 20% of young people in S3 to allow interventions and focus for positive destinations': a HT meeting took place on the afternoon of 14th September to discuss some next steps post-results, Results indicate that there requires to be an intervention to support improvement in Mathematics and this will be taken forward as a working group.
-7 7.2 Increase to 3 the delivery of co- located and delivered services by health and education by 2024.
-May 2023 ACC, Alison Horne 6 Project progressing changes and aligning to other changes to ensure no duplication.
-Discussion ongoing with the Baptist Church who are keen to re-establish its presence at school in a more community-based capacity (was involved pre- pandemic).
-A revised test of change will be created, taking into consideration the priorities within the North Locality Plan - specifically Our People (improving physical health and wellbeing).
-7 7.3 Increase by 10% the rate of completion of NPA/FA/HNC courses available to young people across the city by June 2024.
-May 2023 ACC, Mark Jones 6 Project progressing.
-Data for 22/23 awaited.
-Curriculum Event held on 6th September and an ABZ Campus update event will be held in November as part of the regular professional learning activity.
-New ABZ Campus Curriculum Manager took up post on 21st August - with further discussion and activity to take place after the first two week period where changes of course will be the priority for ABZ Campus.
+Sept 2023 ACC, Mark Jones 6 All schools have now started contributing towards the Pathways Advocate Tracker.
+This shows that currently 232 young people are being monitored and supported across the eleven Secondary Schools.
+It remains too early to identify data showing this resulting in improvement.
+7 7.2 Increase to 3 the delivery of colocated and delivered services by health and education by 2024.
+Sept 2023 ACC, Alison Horne 6 Project progressing changes and aligning to other changes to ensure no duplication.
+Project is beginning testing of an S1 Health and Wellbeing Class, this will be tested out of school hours initially.
+Page 46 7 7.3 Increase by 10% the rate of completion of NPA/FA/HNC courses available to young people across the city by June 2024. • Sept 2023 ACC, Mark Jones 6 Based on the data held so far the NPA and HNC 10% targets have been exceeded with only the FA figure not showing an increase.
+It should be noted that this is prior to the impact of the launch of ABZ Campus which should see a further impact.
+The project is now focused on sustaining and exceeding the aim.
 7 7.4 Increase to 50 the no. of people completing more integrated health and care courses by 2025.
-Aug 2023 NESCOL, Alesia Du Plessis 5 Charter approved in Aug 23, project progressing.
+Sept 2023 NESCOL, Alesia Du Plessis 5 Charter approved in Sept 23, project progressing.
 7 7.5 75% of identified multi-agency staff reporting confidence in identifying and taking action on harm by 2026.
 Nov 2023 ACC, Lisa Williams 3 Charter on today's agenda.
 7 7.6 Increase by 20% the number of young people completing courses aligned to support the digital and tech sector by 2026.
 Nov 2023 ACC, Charlie Love 3 Charter on today's agenda.